phackt/phackt.github.io/_posts/2020-09-22-securitytube-redteam-labs-invoke-recon.markdown

  - real life scenarios which will be found in real engagements
  - a environment not too crowded.
 I met this situation with others platforms and i spent much of my time contacting the support to revert the VMs because of others bad exploitation or persistence, getting the machines you're working on totally unstable.

-Finally the Advanced Red Team Lab was the answer.
+Finally the *Advanced Red Team Lab* was the answer.
 Companies are more and more looking for online qualitative trainings because of the actual sanitary crisis.
 Think to ask to your company for a financial support.

 ### What i really liked

- - Responsive support
+ - Reactive and helpful support
+ - Updated servers and workstations with AV running
+ - AD exploitation and local privilege escalation
  - The exploitation paths are consistent and relevant
- - Nicky [todo]
+ - Nikhil Mittal and his team are really friendly and you definitely can contact them on twitter to share your thoughts on this lab

 ### What should be / will be improved